People's Republic of China / China travel advisories

 Information from the past two weeks.

-Safety measures and contact details for the Embassy during the Qingming Festival
+Safety measures and contact details for the Embassy during Labor Day

 (Note: The Embassy's closing days for 2025 are listed on its website.
 Please check.)

-2. Request for safety measures during the Qingming Festival During the holiday period, many people are expected to travel, and especially large crowds are expected to gather at tourist spots.
+2. Request for safety measures during Labor Day During the long holiday period, many people are expected to travel, and especially large crowds are expected to gather at tourist spots.
 Whether you are staying in your city or traveling domestically, please be mindful of your surroundings when going out, such as approaching suspicious people, and make an effort to ensure your safety.
 Please be especially careful to take sufficient precautions if you have children with you.

 Specifically, we ask you to pay special attention to the following points: